How Can You Stay Safe on Craigslist? Learn How to Spot These 6 Major Craigslist Scams

 - Do not give out your personal information on an unknown website

-- Meet in person to purchase, you can show them your ID at that time
+- Only meet in-person to purchase, you can show them your ID at that time

 Scam 6 | Craigslist Employment Scam